Curtis, Dermot

 Biographical Text

-Dermot Curtis, earlier signed by Alf Ramsey at Ipswich Town, was a member of the first Exeter City team to win promotion.
+Dermot Curtis, earlier signed by Alf Ramsey at Ipswich Town, was a member of the first Exeter City team to win promotion in 1964.
 He also enjoyed the distinction of becoming the first Grecians player to win a full international cap whilst with the club.
 Living in the Exeter area for the rest of his life, Dermot was one of the original inductees into the Exeter City Hall of Fame in 2014.

 One of eight children Dermot grew up in Drimnagh in Dublin and, progressing through the ranks, became a regular in Shelbourne’s League of Ireland team from the age of twenty.
 Thrown into the limelight appearing for the League of Ireland XI that faced the (English) Football League in 1956, Dermot performed well - and scored - against a team which included the likes of Billy Wright, Duncan Edwards and Tommy Taylor.
 Now aged twenty-four and already married to Doreen, Dermot took the life-changing decision to accept an offer from Bristol City in December 1956.